ambisonictoolkit/ambisonictoolkit.github.io/download/kernels.md

   <h2>Using Kernels with Reaper</h2>

-  <p>The kernels are already included as part of the <a href="/download/reaper/">ATK for Reaper</a> install, and there is no need to download and install the kernels seperately.</p>
+  <p>The Kernels are already included as part of the <a href="/download/reaper/">ATK for Reaper</a> install, and there is no need to download and install the kernels seperately.</p>

 </div>